-SIRC's employees participate in the Public Service Pension Plan (the "Plan"), which is sponsored and administered by the Government of Canada.
+SIRC's employees participate in the Public Service Pension Plan, which is sponsored and administered by the Government of Canada.
 Pension benefits accrue up to a maximum period of 35 years at a rate of 2 percent per year of pensionable service, times the average of the best five consecutive years of earnings.
 The benefits are integrated with Canada/Québec Pension Plan benefits and they are indexed to inflation.

-Both the employees and employer contribute to the cost of the Plan.
+Both the employees and the Department contribute to the cost of the Plan.
 Due to the amendment of the Public Service Superannuation Act following the implementation of provisions related to Economic Action Plan 2012, employee contributors have been divided into two groups - Group 1 related to existing plan members as of December 31, 2012 and Group 2 relates to members joining the Plan as of January 1, 2013.
 Each group has a distinct contribution rate.

-The 2017-18 expense amounts to \$298,953 (\$312,226 in 2016-17).
-For Group 1 members, the expense represents approximately 1.01 times (1.12 times in 2016-2017) the employee contributions and, for Group 2 members, approximately 1.00 times (1.08 times in 2016-2017) the employee contributions.
+The 2018-19 expense amounts to \$324,207 (\$298,953 in 2017-18).
+For Group 1 members, the expense represents approximately 1.01 times (1.01 times in 2017-2018) the employee contributions and, for Group 2 members, approximately 1.00 times (1.00 times in 2017-2018) the employee contributions.